isabelc/Organized-Docs/readme.txt

 6. See [First Steps After Installing](http://isabelcastillo.com/docs/first-steps-after-installing)
 == Frequently Asked Questions ==

-= Why does the Table of Content widget appear multiple times on the same page? =
+= Why does the Table of Contents widget appear multiple times on the same page? =

 This does not happen with the default WordPress themes.
 For a custom solution for your theme, please see: